zowe/docs-site/docs/user-guide/cli-installcli.md

 - [Install Zowe CLI from a local package](#installing-zowe-cli-from-a-local-package)
 - [Install Zowe CLI from an online registry](#installing-zowe-cli-from-an-online-registry)

-If you encounter problems when you attempt to install Zowe CLI, see [Troubleshooting installing Zowe CLI](../troubleshoot/troubleshootinstall.md#troubleshooting-installing-zowe-cli).
+If you encounter problems when you attempt to install Zowe CLI, see [Troubleshooting Zowe CLI](../troubleshoot/troubleshoot-cli.md).

 ### Installing Zowe CLI from a local package